Noah-Schoonover/add_printers_nmt/README.md

-# NMT Automated Network Printer Addition Scripts
+# NMT Automated Acad-PrintBox Printer Connection Scripts

 This script automatically adds the NMT network printers from the Acad-PrintBox network.